-Identifying the right training method for your employees can be overwhelming.
+Identifying the right learning method for your employees can be overwhelming.
 With several to choose from, an organization can adopt a training methodology that is interactive, engaging, fits within your budget, and most importantly — effective for your learners.

 Here are three important considerations to keep in mind as you investigate learning options for your employees: